NSF & USDA-NIFA Training

 Approved Courses, Seminars and Activities

-Many University of Minnesota courses and seminars meet the research ethics training requirement for NSF or USDA-NIFA.
+Many University of Minnesota courses and seminars meet the research ethics training requirement set forth by the NSF and USDA-NIFA as well as the University of Minnesota.
 Some are for-credit offerings and enrollment may be limited to students accepted into a specific degree program.
-All courses, seminars or other activities must include core topics related to authorship and plagiarism, data/research integrity and reporting misconduct.
+All courses, seminars or other activities must include core topics related to authorship and plagiarism, data/research integrity, reporting misconduct, and be approved by the Research Integrity and Compliance Department

 Report Approved Training

-If your program does not report completed courses and activities directly to the Research Compliance Office, students can submit a completion form.
-Completion of the RCR core training or the CITI research ethics workshop will be automatically recorded.
+If your program does not report completed courses and activities directly to the Research Integrity and Compliance Department, students can submit a completion form.
+Completion of the CITI RCR Core training will be automatically recorded.

 Deadlines